Jerry Keeling

-Jerry Keeling (August 2, 1939 – January 20, 2018) was a quarterback and defensive back in the Canadian Football League, playing fifteen seasons from 1961 to 1975 for the Calgary Stampeders, the Ottawa Rough Riders, and the Hamilton Tiger-Cats.
-For his great play, he became a member of the Canadian Football Hall of Fame in 1989.
+Jerry Keeling (August 2, 1939 – January 20, 2018) was an American professional football quarterback and defensive back in the Canadian Football League (CFL), playing fifteen seasons from 1961 to 1975 for the Calgary Stampeders, Ottawa Rough Riders, and Hamilton Tiger-Cats.
+He became a member of the Canadian Football Hall of Fame in 1989.

+Professional career

 Calgary Stampeders

 The Paris, Texas-born Enid, Oklahoma-reared Keeling was a member of the Stampeders from 1961 to 1972, playing defensive back and quarterback positions.
 It was only in 1969 that Keeling became the starting quarterback.
 Keeling was the winning quarterback in the 1970 Western Conference finals in a best of 3 series against the Saskatchewan Roughriders, the final game in brutally cold weather (see video clip below) won by Calgary by a score of 15–14, one of the coldest football games ever.

 But the team lost the 58th Grey Cup game played on a very muddy field to the Montreal Alouettes.
 However, after beating Saskatchewan again in the Western Conference finals in 1971, he beat the Toronto Argonauts during the rainy 59th Grey Cup game, his first championship victory.